bup/bup/README.md

    more likely to eat your data.
 It's also missing some probably-critical features, though fewer than it used to be.

- - It requires python 3.7 or newer, a C compiler, and an installed git version >= 1.7.2.
+ - While it is intended to work with python 3.7 or newer, a C compiler, and an installed git version >= 1.7.2, it is currently only automatically tested against some python versions 3.9 and newer and git versions 2.3 and newer.
+Please report any discrepancies.
 It also requires par2 if you want fsck to be able to generate the information needed to recover from some types of corruption.

- - It currently only works on Linux, FreeBSD, NetBSD, OS X >= 10.4, Solaris, or Windows (with Cygwin, and WSL).
+ - It has only been reported to work on Linux, FreeBSD, NetBSD, OS X
+   >= 10.4, Solaris, or Windows (with Cygwin, and WSL).
 Patches to support other platforms are welcome.

  - Any items in "Things that are stupid" below.